 As that idea fizzled out, Ben suggested we could take a different twist, coming up with a list of places from the past we wouldn’t miss if bulldozed into history.
 But that was a stumper.
 All I could come up with was a block of warehouses on E. 7th that are pretty unsightly, but that and the rest of our offerings were not column-worthy.

 If you don’t care about large, oxygen-producing green trees (or the air you breathe), here’s another reason for you: traffic.
-As it exists now, the golf course draws a minimal amount of traffic since golfers must obtain tee times (appointments), before they come to play, thereby spreading the non-residential vehicular traffic over the day.
+As it exists now, the golf course draws a minimal amount of traffic since golfers must obtain tee times, before they drive over to play, thereby spreading the non-residential vehicular traffic over the day.
 Some, if not all, of the proposed development projects would exchange open, tree-laden land for houses, buildings, parking lots, and cars.
 In other words, development would draw many more vehicles, whether the development is residential, commercial, or educational.
 Whatever the project mix, much more traffic will be generated, conceivably at peak periods, clogging the small, single lane streets in the area.

-Read more about the Save Muny efforts and Ben Crenshaw’s personal plea at http://www.savemuny.com/
+Read more about the Save Muny efforts and Ben Crenshaw’s personal plea at http://www.savemuny.com/ben-crenshaw.html